 - 8) When the IPM or IGBT is replaced, apply a thin layer of heat radiation grease that is supplied evenly to these parts.
 Wipe off any grease that may get on the wiring terminal to avoid terminal contact failure. - 9) Faulty wiring to the compressor damages the compressor.
-Connect the wiring in the correct phase sequence. - 10) When the power is turned on, the compressor is energized even while it is not operating.
+Connect the wiring in the correct phase sequence. - 10) When the power is turned on, the compressor and the heater are energized even while they are not operating.
 Before turning on the power, disconnect all power supply wires from the compressor terminal block, and measure the insulation resistance of the compressor.
-Check the compressor for a graound fault.
-If the insulation resistance is 1.0 MΩ or below, connect all power supply wires to the compressor and turn on the power to the outdoor unit.
-(The liquid refrigerant in the compressor will evaporate by energizing the compressor.)
+Check the compressor for a ground fault.
+If the insulation resistance is 1.0 MΩ or below, connect all power supply wires to the compressor or the heater, and turn on the power to the outdoor unit.
+(The liquid refrigerant in the compressor.)